New upper bounds for spherical codes and packings: Comparison with previous bounds

 \section{Comparison with previous bounds}

-In this section, we begin by improving upon the Levenshtein bound on $\theta$-spherical codes.
-In the second subsection, we improve upon the Cohn--Zhao upper bound on sphere packing densities.
-Note that the constructions of the functions were provided in the previous Section~\ref{newtest}.
-We complete the proof of our main theorems by providing the necessary functions $F$ for applying Propositions~\ref{lift} and~\ref{liftsphere}.
+We define Jacobi polynomials, state some of their properties, and prove a local approximation result for Jacobi polynomials in Subsection~\ref{local}.
+In Subsection~\ref{improvingsphericalcodes}, we improve bounds on $\theta$-spherical codes.
+In Subsection~\ref{improvingspherepackings}, we improve upper bounds on sphere packing densities.
+The general constructions of our test functions were provided in Section~\ref{newtest}.
+For each of our main theorems, we determine the largest values of $\delta=O(1/n)$ measuring the extent to which the supports of the characteristic functions $\chi$ in Propositions~\ref{lift} and~\ref{liftsphere} could be enlarged.
+See the end of Section~\ref{newtest} for an outline of the general strategy.\\